 - butter or oil

-- honestly chicken soup is so versatile you can just add or remove whatever the hell you want. for example i hate the texture of cooked carrots and onions so i skip adding them to the finished soup and only use them for stock.
+- honestly chicken soup is so versatile you can just add or remove whatever the hell you want. for example i really like celery but hate cooked carrots and onions so i skip adding them to the finished soup and only use them for stock.

-- separate the chicken meat from the bones and skin, if necessary cut into smaller chunks. boil the skin and bones afterward to make your own stock to freeze for later! theres no real reason not to--an animal died so you can live, so please don't let any of it go to waste.
+- separate the chicken meat from the bones, tendons, and skin by hand. by hand because it helps you feel for any nastiness you don't want in the soup. if necessary split into smaller chunks. boil the skin and bones afterward to make your own stock to freeze for later! theres no real reason not to--an animal died so you can live, so please don't let any of it go to waste.

 - cut the vegetables into bite size pieces